Sarmaged/stretch-font/README.md

 The sentence itself looks like a **"title"**.
 Text size conversions to only one line ☝🏻

 ### Support
+- 🔥 Hot text replacement (i18n)
-- ✅Any change in the width of the parent element
+- 🖥 Any change in the width of the parent element
-- ✅Rotate
+- 🔄 Rotate
-- ✅CSS Animation
+- ✅ CSS Animation
-- ✅CSS Transition
+- ✅ CSS Transition

 <hr>